ox-vgg/via/CodeDoc.md

 select/unselect.

  * `_via_reg_canvas.addEventListener('mouseup', function(e) { ... }` :
-   - The [mouseup]{.datai} event may indicate that the user has finished drawing a region, moving a region, resizing a region, etc.
+   - The `mouseup` event may indicate that the user has finished drawing a region, moving a region, resizing a region, etc.
    - A combination of `mousedown` and `mouseup` events within a small region indicates a single mouse click which indicates the user's intention to